syncfusion-content/fileformat-docs/File-Formats/Presentation/aspnetcore.md

  IParagraph paragraph = shape.TextBody.Paragraphs[0];
 //Retrieves the first text part of the shape.
  ITextPart textPart = paragraph.TextParts[0];
-//Modifies the text content of the textpart. textPart.Text = "Hello Presentation";
+//Modifies the text content of the TextPart instance. textPart.Text = "Hello Presentation";
- //Saves the presenation to the file system. presentation.Save("Modified.pptx");
+ //Saves the presentation to the file system. presentation.Save("Modified.pptx");
 //Closes the Presentation.
  presentation.Close();